danadrianmirea/GameOfLife/README.md

 # Conway's Game of Life Simulation

-A modern implementation of Conway's Game of Life using Raylib, featuring a beautiful and interactive interface.
+A modern implementation of Conway's Game of Life using Raylib

 ## Features